 - 1. Position Model S centrally between the lift posts. - 2.
-If your Model S is equipped with air suspension, it automatically self-levels, even when power is off (see Jack Mode on page 200).
+If your Model S is equipped with air suspension, it automatically self-levels, even when the vehicle is "asleep" and the touchscreen is powered off (see Jack Mode on page 204).
 Use the touchscreen to set the suspension as follows: - Touch Controls > Suspension. - Press the brake pedal, then touch Very High to maximize the height of the suspension. - Touch Controls > Service > Jack Mode to disable self-leveling. - 3.
 Position the lift arm pads under the designated body lift points at the locations shown.